kekse1/count.php/README.md

 appending them as new `$argc` (space divided).
 If not specified, the functions will read in all available hosts.

+As hint for myself there's the [glob.txt](./docs/glob.txt), JF{M,Y}I..

+**For your info**: when using globs in a shell, it's sometimes important to escape parts of it, or just write them in quotes (mostly `'`), or escape the special chars.. otherwise the shell would try to resolve them.

+_TODO:_ only the `--set/-s` is missing yet..
+I thought about leaving it as is, but sometimes it could be important; e.g. if you migrate, or for initialization (atm you have to edit the `~` files manually).

 #### Prompts
 As some operations are somewhat 'dangerous', especially at deletion of files, there'll be a prompt to ask you for `yes` or `no` (sometimes/partially).
 So please confirm this questions, if shown; and just answer with `y[es]` or `n[o]`, otherwise the `prompt()` will repeat it's question.

-#### GLOB support
-As hint for myself there's the [glob.txt](./docs/glob.txt), JF{M,Y}I..

-**For your info**: when using globs in a shell, it's sometimes important to escape parts of it, or just write them in quotes (mostly `'`).
-Otherwise the shell would try to resolve them.

-When _really_ finished this, I'm thinking about managing the IP addresses (if you don't configured to hide them) this way, in some way..
-First idea is to look at their intersect (which hosts were visited by one/some IP(s)) ..
-*has anyone other ideas??*

 ## FAQ
 This section grew as I got comments on my code.
 And I hope for your reviews, really!
 Please contact me,